Knowledge base

 - At this stage, the main site (

-- If you modify the structure of your site and the URLs of your articles/pages change, you can use a free extension like Redirection to automatically create redirects.
-This will prevent your visitors from encountering 404 pages while search engines reindex your site or if external sites link to your site.
+- If you modify the structure of your site and the URLs of your articles/pages will change, you can use a free extension like Redirection to automatically create redirects.
+This will prevent your visitors from encountering 404 pages while search engines re-index your site or if external sites link to your site.

 3. Replace the target

-WordPress multisite installation
+Installing WordPress multisite

 - Install WordPress via Infomaniak on your hosting space with a main domain name: